KaihuaChen/KaihuaChen.github.io/_posts/2017-12-22-CVV-KAIHUACHEN.md

 their enhanced electro-catalytic activity toward oxygen reduction and methanol oxidation

 #### <ins>ACADEMIS COMMUNICATION AND TRAINING</ins>
-<div style="display:flex;justify-content:space-between">● The 30th academic annual conference of Chinese Chemical Society**Jul.
-2016**</div>
+* The 30th academic annual conference of Chinese Chemical Society **Jul.
+2016**
-<div style="display:flex;justify-content:space-between">● The 8th Training Program of Nuclear Safety and Radiation Protection
-− Ministry of Environmental Protection and Tsinghua University**Jun.2015**</div>
+* The 8th Training Program of Nuclear Safety and Radiation Protection − Ministry of Environmental Protection and Tsinghua University **Jun.2015**

 #### <ins>PUBLICATIONS</ins>
 * **Kaihua Chen** and Mengchao Cui.
 Recent progress in the development of metal complexes as β- amyloid imaging probes in the brain.
 Med.
 Chem.
 Commun.
 2017, 8, 1393.
 * Hui Zhang, **Kaihua Chen**, Ping Wu, Chenxin Cai.
 The synthesis of semiconductor nanocrystals (Cu- In-S quantum dots) by a microwave method.
 Patent No. CN103496737A.
 2014.1.8.

 #### <ins>HONORS AND AWARDS</ins>
-<div style="display:flex;justify-content:space-between">● The Frist Prize Professional Scholarship of Beijing Normal University**2016-2017**</div>
+* The Frist Prize Professional Scholarship of Beijing Normal University **2016-2017**
-<div style="display:flex;justify-content:space-between">● The Second Prize Professional Scholarship of Beijing Normal University**2015-2016**</div>
+* The Second Prize Professional Scholarship of Beijing Normal University **2015-2016**
-<div style="display:flex;justify-content:space-between">● Outstanding Dissertation of the Bachelor Degree, Nanjing Normal University
-The Frist Prize Professional Scholarship of Nanjing Normal University**2014-2015**</div>
+* Outstanding Dissertation of the Bachelor Degree, Nanjing Normal University **2014-2015** The Frist Prize Professional Scholarship of Nanjing Normal University

 #### <ins>SKILLS</ins>